Misophonia: When People Sounds Cause Stress

 Q. I get really stressed when my sister chews (especially when she chews salad), but it doesn’t happen with other people.
 Is it still misophonia?

-A. Yes, in fact Misophonia usually starts with just one person or just one sound, and can progress from there.
+A. Yes, people often report that their misophonia starts with just one person or just one sound and then progresses from there.

-Q. I am really sensitive to my family’s chewing sounds, however I also find that other sounds are too loud when they reach a certain level.
+Q. I am super sensitive to my family’s chewing sounds.
+However, I also find that other sounds are too loud when they reach a certain level.
 Is that normal?

-Q. Is it ok for me to wear musician filters or noise cancelling headphones without music to deal with my misophonia?
+Q. Is it okay to wear musician filters, hearing protection or noise-cancelling headphones without music to deal with my misophonia?

-Q. I heard that a white noise machine can help with misophonia.
+Q. I heard that a white noise machine could help with misophonia.
 Is that true?

-A. It depends; some people like the white noise machine, and some people find it overwhelming.
+A. Yes, white noise can be helpful.
+Some people like white noise, and some people find it overwhelming.
 Listen to your brain.
 If the white noise machine is enjoyable, use it!
 If not, a household item that makes a similar noise like a fan might work.
-Try having a fan on and seeing if the sound it makes is more enjoyable, or at least more tolerable..
+Try having a fan on and seeing if the sound it makes is more enjoyable or tolerable.
+Others find it helpful to set up a ‘white noise’ app with a portable Bluetooth speaker to listen to nature sounds, the sound of a coffee shop, a busy train station, etc.

 - Get enough sleep.